 Give your child some freedom to choose her activities, if there is an area she is passionate about.
 If they aren’t sure about hobbies to learn, trial them in some they may like until you find a good fit.

-Learning special skills will help raise confident daughters, as they improve and grow through practice.
+Learning special skills will help to raise a confident daughter, as they improve and grow through practice.

 These activities also improve your child’s communication skills as they meet new people and learn how to navigate new friendships.

 Our eldest daughter was fearful of putting her face underwater and was petrified on the day of her first swimming lesson.
 By week two, it was her favourite day of the week.
-She is now a very confident swimmer.
 She also attends Polish school on a Saturday morning and not only does she learn about her father’s cultural heritage, but she has also the confidence to speak out loud in a group – in a second language!
+Both girls also do Brazillian Jiu Jitsu each week and this is a wonderful sport for raising strong daughters.

 10. Positive Female Role Models